Of Counsel, Corporate Department

 New YorkPhone: 1(212) 318-6994

-Sahand Moarefy is an Of Counsel in the Merger and Acquisitions and Private Equity practices at Paul Hastings and splits time between the firm's Century City and New York offices.
+Sahand Moarefy is an Of Counsel in the Merger and Acquisitions and Private Equity practices at Paul Hastings based in the firm’s Century City office.

-Prior to joining Paul Hastings, Mr. Moarefy practiced corporate law at Wachtell, Lipton, Rosen & Katz in New York.
-Prior to practicing law, Mr. Moarefy was an investment banking analyst at Sandler O’Neill in San Francisco.
+Prior to joining Paul Hastings, Sahand practiced corporate law at Wachtell, Lipton, Rosen & Katz in New York.
+Prior to practicing law, Sahand was an investment banking analyst at Sandler O’Neill in San Francisco.

 - Harvard Law School, J.D. (cum laude), 2016

 - Harvard University, A.B. (magna cum laude), 2010

 - Kansas City Southern in its initially announced $29 billion sale to Canadian Pacific Railway, followed by Kansas City Southern’s subsequent response to competing acquisition proposals from Canadian National and Canadian Pacific Railway, culminating in a revised agreement with Canadian Pacific Railway to acquire Kansas City Southern for $31 billion.